wp-plugins/relevanssi/readme.txt

 * Google-style "Did you mean?" suggestions based on successful user searches.
 * Automatic support for [WPML multi-language plugin](http://wpml.org/)
 * Advanced filtering to help hacking the search results the way you want.

+= Premium features (only in Relevanssi Premium) =
+* Search result throttling to improve performance on large databases.
+* Improved spelling correction in "Did you mean?" suggestions.
+* Multisite support.
+* Search and index user profiles.
+* Assign weights to post types.

 = Relevanssi in Facebook =
 You can find [Relevanssi in Facebook](http://www.facebook.com/relevanssi).